AuxEtoiles/AuxEtoiles/README.md

 ### Hi there 👋

 I'm Myat Hsu Khaing.

- 🔭 I’m currently working on the Udacity's Machine Learning Fundamentals Nanodegree Program related projects.

- 🌱 I’m currently learning ML and CV.
+ 🌱 I’m currently learning Web Development.

- 👯 I’m looking to collaborate on Computer Vision specialised projects.

  📫 How to reach me: www.linkedin.com/in/myat-hsu